Brain Salad Surgery

 Emerson, Lake & Palmer

-To lend to the album’s larger-than-life stance, ELP commissioned an obscure Swiss surrealist named H. R. Giger to come up with the cover art, capturing the theme and title perfectly.
-He would eventually gain fame as the artist behind the Alien movie series.
-Unfortunately, Brain Salad Surgery would be the apex of ELP’s own bumpy career.
-The Works albums that surfaced in 1977 and 1978 failed to sustain the collective feel and drive of the trio.
-Even when the band reunited in the 90s, the aura behind Brain Salad Surgery seemed too far out of reach.
-Sadly, just as the group was preparing to write and record a conceptual, back to roots album, Lake tendered his recognition and ELP was laid to rest in 1998.
+To lend to the album's larger-than-life stance, ELP commissioned an obscure Swiss surrealist H. R. Giger to come up with the cover art, capturing the theme and title perfectly.
+He would eventually gain fame as the artist behind the Alien movie series and pass away in 2014.
+Brain Salad Surgery

 ~ Shawn Perry